Your MRI Scan

 The scanners are very noisy when they are scanning but they do not hurt.
 You will be given ear protection for the noise.

-During the scan, the radiographer will be observing you at all times from the control room.
+During the scan, the radiographer will be observing you at all times through a window.
 They will talk to you over an intercom in between sections of the scan.
 You will also have a buzzer to press if you need assistance.

 Are there any risks?